 Chinese Medicine Approach to Pregnancy

 Pregnancy is a time of immense physical and emotional change.
 It’s also a time when it’s more important than ever to support and care for your health.
-Acupuncture and Chinese Medicine can help you meet the unique challenges of pregnancy, ensuring optimal health for you and your baby in a natural way.
+Acupuncture and Chinese Medicine may help you meet the unique

 For a healthy pregnancy, we recommend treatment once a month with weekly treatments from 36 weeks.
 However, we will work with you and tailor a program specifically based on your needs.